Roman columns framing the Basilica of San Lorenzo in Milan.

 Flower-lined street in Milan’s upscale shopping district with classic architecture, boutique stores, and afternoon sunlight.

 For a more artistic and bohemian atmosphere, head to the charming Brera district.
+This neighborhood is one of Milan’s most visually captivating areas and a favorite among locals and visitors alike.

 Reflections of colourful buildings in the calm waters of Milan’s Navigli canal